JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

   }
 }

-and add a patterns folder and file and put the following content in it:
+Then add a patterns folder and file and put the following content in it:

 sudo vim /etc/logstash/conf.d/30-lumberjack-output.conf